catie-aq/flashT5/README.md

 - [nanoT5](https://github.com/PiotrNawrot/nanoT5) for the simple implementation and the optimizer.
 - [Flash attention](https://github.com/Dao-AILab/flash-attention) for the groundbreaking algorithm for computing attention.
 - [Hugging Face](https://github.com/huggingface/transformers) for their excellent library.
-- [FlagAttention](https://github.com/FlagOpen/FlagAttention) for the implementation of FA2 in Triton
+- [FlagAttention](https://github.com/FlagOpen/FlagAttention) for the implementation of FA2 in Triton.
 - [Unsloth](https://github.com/unslothai/unsloth) for the simple Triton kernels of the cross-entropy and layernorm that we adapted to our usage.